JohannesBetz/AutonomousRacing_Literature/README.md

-# AutonomousRacing_Literature
-Autonomous Literature Overview
+# Autonomous Literature Overview

 This repository contains an excel file that includes all the literature, research papers and publications in the field of autonomous racing.
+Although the term of autonomous racing can be referred to different applications (e.g. drone racing) we are focusing in literature overview only on research from the field of autonomous racing.
+This list does not claim to be complete, we are happy to receive feedback from the community about missing papers.
+This list will be updated a few times a year to include new papers that were recently published.

 Last Update: 02.11.2021